BEagle1984/silverback/docs/_docs/2-configuration/201-endpoint.md

 `Queue.IsAutoDeleteEnabled` | Specifies whether the queue will be automatically deleted when the last consumer unsubscribes.
 The default is `false`.
 `Queue.IsExclusive` | Specifies whether the queue is used by only one connection and will be deleted when that connection closes.
 The default is `false`.
 `Queue.Arguments` | The optional arguments dictionary used by plugins and broker-specific features to configure values such as message TTL, queue length limit, etc.
+`AcknowledgeEach` | Defines the number of message processed before sending the acknowledgment to the server.
+The most reliable level is 1 but it reduces throughput.
+`PrefetchSize` | Defines the QoS prefetch size parameter for the consumer.
+See [RabbitMQ Consumer Prefetch](https://www.rabbitmq.com/consumer-prefetch.html) documentation for details.
+`PrefetchCount` | Defines the QoS prefetch count parameter for the consumer.
+See [RabbitMQ Consumer Prefetch](https://www.rabbitmq.com/consumer-prefetch.html) documentation for details.

 ```c#
 new RabbitQueueConsumerEndpoint("inventory-commands-queue")